-Deer ticks carry yet another bacterial threatJanuary 16th, 2013 by Randy Dotinga, Healthday Reporter in Diseases, Conditions, Syndromes /
+Deer ticks carry yet another bacterial threatJanuary 16, 2013 by Randy Dotinga, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—People who go outdoors in several regions of the United States may have something else to worry about.
 Scientists report that there's another troublesome germ hiding in the deer tick that already harbors the Lyme disease bacterium.